Bryce Hall

+He lost to Austin McBroom in an exhibition boxing match which was the headliner to the YouTubers vs. TikTokers event.
+He won his bare-knuckle boxing match against (3–0) professional fighter Gee Perez on BKFC 48.

+He starred in the 2024 feature film Skill House, a horror film written and directed by Josh Stolberg.

 Early life

-Hall was born on August 14, 1999, and he was raised by his mother Lisa in Ellicott City, Maryland.
+Hall was born on August 14, 1999, and he was raised by his mother in Ellicott City, Maryland.

-Career

-YouTube/ TikTok career
+Internet career

+2014–present: TikTok breakthrough and Sway House

 Hall started his social media career on YouNow at the age of 15.
 He originally started live streaming in an effort to make friends after being bullied.
-In late 2014, he started gaining traction on the social media platforms Vine and Musical.ly, accumulating over 30,000 followers on Vine before it was shut down at the end of 2016.
+In late 2014, he started gaining traction on the social media platforms Vine and Musical.ly accumulating over 30,000 followers on Vine before it was shut down at the end of 2016.

 He started his YouTube channel in 2015.

 In 2018, Hall moved from his home in Maryland to Los Angeles to pursue his career.
-In 2019, he was one of the social-media celebrities featured in the documentary Jawline, which detailed his career beginnings and his legal scandals with his former manager, Michael Weist.
+In 2019, he was one of the social-media celebrities featured in the documentary Jawline, which detailed his career beginnings and legal scandals with his former manager, Michael Weist.

-In January 2020, Hall and five other social media personalities moved into the Sway House, a Bel Air mansion owned by the talent management company TalentX Entertainment.
+In January 2020, Hall and five other social media personalities moved into the Sway House, a Bel Air mansion and content house owned by the talent management company TalentX Entertainment.
 There, they committed to creating viral content for multiple social media platforms, especially TikTok.
 In February 2021, TalentX and Sway House co-founder Michael Gruen confirmed that the Sway House had been discontinued.

+2022–present: Acting

+In August 2021, Hall made an uncredited cameo appearance in the Netflix original film He's All That, as a high school student.

 In April 2022, it was reported that Hall would star in Skill House, a horror film written and directed by Josh Stolberg and financed by Ryan Kavanaugh's Proxima Studios.

-Street fighting career

-Before his match against Austin McBroom, in an interview, Bryce Hall claimed that he had participated in "over 40 street fights."
-Hall claims that he has yet to lose in any street fight.

 Boxing career

-Hall and YouTuber Austin McBroom began fighting on Twitter and a match was booked between them.
-On March 18, 2021, the undercard of the match was turned into a new event called YouTubers vs. TikTokers, with Hall representing the TikTok side.
-At the press conference for the event, a fight between McBroom and Hall broke out on stage.
-On June 12, 2021, McBroom beat Hall by TKO.
-Hall would say in the post-interview, "I'm not a fighter, I never claimed to be a fighter."
-Later on a Keemstar interview Hall stated he meant to say he isn't a boxer.